 Glufosinate-ammonium (Basta®, Liberty®) is the only Group 10 herbicide registered in Australia.

 Resistance to Group 10 herbicides is rare and currently there are no documented cases of resistant weeds in Australia.
-Group 10 resistance has been discovered in other countries for 2 weed species – crowsfoot grass (Eleusine indica) and Italian ryegrass (Lolium perenne spp. multiforum) – which demonstrates the potential for weeds to develop resistance to this mode of action.
+Group 10 resistance has been discovered in other countries for 2 weed species – crowsfoot grass, ryegrass, amaranthus, as well as wintergrass – which demonstrates the potential for weeds to develop resistance to this mode of action.

 The risk of resistance to glufosinate-ammonium will be highest in situations where there is a reliance on this herbicide alone for weed control.
 This includes situations where: